-Lastly, as mentioned in VERIFY objective 4, there is a need to synthesise the scientific findings and provide a periodic observation-based GHG balance of EU countries and practical policy-oriented assessments of GHG emission trends.
+Lastly, as mentioned in VERIFY objective 4, there is a need to synthesize the scientific findings and provide a periodic observation-based GHG balance of EU countries and practical policy-oriented assessments of GHG emission trends.

-Evidence shows that ICOS contributes data to a number of organisations which use (inverse)modelling to provide information directly to policy makers.
+Evidence shows that ICOS contributes data to a number of organizations which use (inverse)modelling to provide information directly to policy makers.
 One example is the Global Atmosphere Watch (GAW), a global GHG information system that is maintained by the World Meteorological Organization (WMO).
 ICOS provides European GHG emission data directly to the GAW.
 Although the GAW is a global repository of GHG data and does not do any (inverse) modelling, it provides reliable scientific information for national and international policymakers, supports international conventions on stratospheric ozone depletions, and monitors climate change and long-range transboundary air pollution.
-Their data are used in the WMO/UNEP Scientific Assessment of Ozone Depletion22, Global Precipitation Chemistry Assessment23, and was explicitly mentioned to be an important monitoring tool for the COP23 Paris Agreement (World Meteorological Organization, 2018).

-Another example is Copernicus, a program managed by the European Commission, which provides free information services to service providers, public authorities and other international organisations, based on satellite earth observation and in situ (non-space) data.
+Their data are used in the WMO/UNEP Scientific Assessment of Ozone Depletion22, Global Precipitation Chemistry Assessment,23 and was explicitly mentioned to be an important monitoring tool for the COP23 Paris Agreement (World Meteorological Organization, 2018).
+Another example is Copernicus, a program managed by the European Commission, which provides free information services to service providers, public authorities and other international organizations, based on satellite earth observation and in situ (non-space) data.
 ICOS provides in-situ data for several Copernicus services.
 A last example is the contribution of ICOS to the Integrated Global Greenhouse Gas Information System (IG3IS) by the World Meteorological Organisation (WMO), and the Carbon and Greenhouse Gases Initiative of the Group on Earth Observation (GEO-C initiative).
 These initiatives also work towards the Global Climate Observing System (GCOS) which periodically reports to the United Nations Framework Convention on Climate Change Subsidiary Body for Scientific and Technological Advice (UNFCCC-SBSTA) on the status and development in the global observing systems for climate.
 GCOS has recently launched its new Implementation Plan "The Global System for Climate: Implementation Needs".
 This plan addresses the Paris Agreement and responds to the growing need for systematic observations including GHG for the provision of climate services.

 Currently, the data that ICOS provides to (among others) WMO is in such a format that it is primarily used by climate scientists.
 Getting the attention of policy-makers, or companies that make decisions based on such data, requires scientists to interact directly with policy-makers and explain what the data means.
 Building such relations can take several years.
 This shows that data by itself is not enough.
-The official flow of information is through the GHG bulletin of WMO, the annually published Global Carbon
+The official flow of information is through the GHG bulletin of WMO, the annually published Global Carbon Budget by the Global Carbon Project, and statistics on fuel use.
+This information brought to the table at